iCliniq Logo

 Introduction

-Echogenic focus is a finding seen in the ultrasound examinations, done in the second trimester of pregnancy.
+Echogenic focus is a finding seen in ultrasound examinations, done in the second trimester of pregnancy.
 It is considered a common finding and will not cause harm to the development of the baby.
 In rare cases, it can cause genetic mutations and antenatal tests are done to find any chromosomal abnormalities.

 What Is Echogenic Cardiac Focus?

-During prenatal ultrasound examinations, a small bright spot is often observed in the region of the fetal heart.
+During prenatal ultrasound examinations, a small, bright spot is often observed in the region of the fetal heart.
 This common finding, an echogenic focus, does not adversely affect the developing heart's functionality.
 Echogenic foci are typically seen in the left ventricle during the second and third trimesters.
-They are caused by small deposits of calcium, which is a natural mineral present in the body.
+Tiny deposits of calcium, a natural mineral in the body cause them.
 In ultrasound scans, areas with more calcium appear to look brighter.
 They are common and seen in about one out of five babies.

 Some ultrasound scans may show more than one echogenic focus distributed in the infant's heart.
 These are not attached to the chamber walls of the heart, found in the ventricles within the papillary muscles or chordae tendineae.
-It represents the mineralization within the papillary muscles.
+They represent the mineralization within the papillary muscles.
 The echogenic intracardiac focus should have the same echogenicity as the fetal bone and move along with heart motion.
-Higher incidence among Asians, and seen in 4 % of all pregnancies.
+It has a higher incidence among Asians and is seen in 4 % of all pregnancies.

 What Are the Radiographic Features of Echogenic Focus?